ezrosent/frawk/info/overview.md

 1. Lack of support for structured CSV input data.
 2. Sometimes-lackluster performance.

-We can take each of these in turn, and then move on to how Awk is implemented.
+We can take each of these in turn, and then move on to how frawk is implemented.
 Before getting too far into the weeds, I want to clarify that my main goal in starting this project was to learn something new: I wanted to write a small compiler, I wanted to learn about LLVM, and I wanted to do some basic static